 Floor beams and joists are made from wood that will usually bend or flex rather than crack or break.
 The same can’t be said for masonry foundations.
 When soil issues cause a foundation to break, the floors above usually bend.

 The floor joists above a typical crawl space are supported by the perimeter walls of the crawl space foundation, and by a post or column-and-beam framework that extends down the center of the crawl space

-Although the perimeter walls of a crawl space can settle or shift to cause floor problems above, it’s more common for the center support system to settle or sag because it wasn’t properly built in the first place.
+Although the perimeter walls of a crawl space can settle or shift to cause floor problems above (such as uneven or sinking floors), it’s more common for the center support system to settle or sag because it wasn’t properly built in the first place.